Sanja22B/bitcoin-educational-content/courses/soc104/en.md

-- Top of the axis** (around 100 on Societal Themes): preference for **individual freedom** and tolerance.
+- **Top of the axis** (toward 100 on the Social Issues scale): preference for **individual freedom** and tolerance.
 The state should interfere as little as possible in the life choices of individuals (abortion rights, LGBTQ+ rights, freedom of expression, legalization of certain substances, etc.).
 We value autonomy and diversity.
-  - Emblematic figures:* Nelson Mandela, Simone Veil, Noam Chomsky.
+  - *Emblematic figures:* Nelson Mandela, Simone Veil, Noam Chomsky.